mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## Levels: F M
 ```

 So how do we fix this?
-The easiest way around this is to treat the column as characters instead of as factors.
+The easiest way around this is to treat the column as characters instead of as factors (worksheet task 2.5.4C).

 ```r